- About Us

-It is preferable that applicants apply for the Certificate in person at the Embassy.
+It is preferable that applicants applying for a Certificate from the Embassy in Jakarta do so in person.
 If this is not possible applications may be processed via post, however the application form must be signed before a person authorised to witness Statutory Declarations (including, in Indonesia, an Indonesian Public Notary).
 Please contact the Consular Section at email@example.com for further details on how to apply via post or registered mail.

 The fee, payable in Indonesian Rupiah, is based on the exchange rate at the time the Application for a Certificate of No Impediment is lodged.
 The present schedule/range of fees are:

 |Certificate of No Impediment:||$A90||(Payable in IDR only, IDR amount is converted monthly)|

 Please note that the Rupiah equivalent of the Australian Dollar fees is subject to change on the 1st day of every month in accordance to the exchange rate at that time.

 The information below is provided as an overall guide on getting married in Indonesia.
 It is not the responsibility of consular staff to provide specific advice on marriage requirements.
 Australians seeking to get married in Indonesia should clarify current requirements either directly with the Indonesian Civil Registry Office (Catatan Sipil) in the area where they intend to get married or by engaging the services of a Wedding Organiser.

 The parties to the marriage will need to make their own arrangements with the local religious minister and/or the civil registry celebrants and are advised to seek confirmation of the exact requirements in their particular circumstances.
 In addition, partners would be advised to discuss with their lawyer in Australia and/or Indonesia any other steps which need to be taken, especially, but not only if, they intend to reside in a country other than Australia, or if they wish to hold property separately.

 Couples must be of the same religion